Creating a product engagement score is the first step to generating recurring SaaS revenue.

 - As VP of Product, how many times have you wondered if your recent releases were helping to drive overall engagement, only to realize that you don’t actually have a good way of determining that?

-- As a Customer Success Manager, how many times have you wished for a simple way to prioritize your outreach to maximize recurring revenue for your SaaS business —an easy way to determine which accounts are thriving and which are struggling—only to give up and waste the day sending a bunch of random “just checking in” emails?
+- As a Customer Success Manager, how many times have you wished for a simple way to prioritize your outreach to maximize recurring revenue for your SaaS business — an easy way to determine which accounts are thriving and which are struggling — only to give up and waste the day sending a bunch of random “just checking in” emails?

 Thankfully, all of these issues can be solved with a good product engagement scoring system.
-By scoring engagement, you can create essential visibility for every part of the organization that relies on it.
+By scoring engagement, you can create essential visibility for every part of the organization that cares about recurring revenue, i.e. everyone.

 This is why Sherlock was created.
 This post will explain the process of creating a solid engagement score, plus share how this is done in Sherlock.

-The first step in creating a product engagement score is a strategic one.
+The first step in creating a product engagement score a strategic one.
 In this step, you need to think about what engagement specifically means for your product.
-Why?
+And why?
 Because your product is unique.

 “Very often, I see people using the terms ‘active’ and ‘engaged’ interchangeably when talking about user engagement.
 I think this is a mistake.
 These terms are related…but do not mean the same thing.
 You want “engaged” users…not just active users.
 A common definition for engagement for many SaaS apps is: number of logins.
 Seriously.
 This is a lot more common than I wish it were (I see it ALL THE TIME), but this is how a lot of SaaS providers measure ‘engagement.’
 Logging in is a proxy for an active user, but it is certainly not engagement.
 Someone might login to your product to find the cancel button.
 Engaged users are those who are logging in and using the features that are driving value for him/her.”– Lincoln Murphy

-We completely agree with this perspective.
-We don’t believe in some universal definition of engagement that applies to all products.
+There’s no universal definition of engagement that applies to all products.
 Each product is unique.
 Each product has its own nuances which define successful engagement.
 In short, it’s important to define specifically what it means for someone to be engaged with your product.
 That’s the key to generating recurring revenue for your SaaS business.

 For example, a B2B productivity tool could define engagement as a certain number of projects created, tasks completed, team members added, comments left, files uploaded, projects completed, etc.